-2007-08: Tomas Kubalik spent another season splitting time between the Czech junior and senior leagues.
+2007-08: Tomas Kubalik spent another season in the Plzen club; splitting time between the Czech junior and senior leagues.
 He was again a top scorer when playing against juniors.
 Against men he improved his play this season, although was still used sparingly.
 Kubalik was tied for the tournament lead in goals at the U18 WJC (1A Division), helping the Czech team advance to the top division for 2009.

 2010-11: Kubalik made his NHL debut as a 20-year-old and had two assists in a late-season overtime loss to Washington in the first of four games he would play with the Blue Jackets.
 Averaging just over 14 minutes of ice time, he was -3 in his brief stint with Columbus.
 Kubalik led Columbus’ AHL affiliate in goals and points, scoring 24 goals with 29 assists in 76 games.
 He finished the season with a -7 plus/minus and had 43 PMs for the Falcons, who failed to reach the AHL playoffs.